alazzaro/cug26_containers_tutorial/HowToAccessLUMI/README.md

     * Click “Settings” from the left-side menu.
     * Click on “SSH Keys”.
     * Click on “New Key” and then add the public part of your SSH key and save the key by clicking “Add SSH key”.
+    * You will receive an email with your `username`.
     * Key propagation to the service provider may take 1-2 hours.
-You will receive an email once the account is created with your `username`.
 10. Test the SSH connection: `ssh <username>@lumi.csc.fi`.
 If you get the following output, then you are all set!
 Type exit to end the SSH session.
 ```
  *  ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒  *   *      *